rohanJa/Online-Auction-System/README.md

 Create virtual enviornment:-
     Step 1 :-
-        Create a virtualenv using below command :- python3 -m virtualenv auction
+        Create a virtualenv using below command :-
+            '''
+            python3 -m virtualenv auction
+            '''

-    A directory with "auction" name will be created.
+    A name of directory with "auction"  will be created.

 To activate virtual enviornment:-
+    '''
     source auction/bin/activate
+    '''
 To intiate directory with git :-

     Step 2.1 :-